 After you’ve wandered enough on Brouwersgracht, head back south but this time on Lindengracht.
 This street used to be a major waterway but was covered a long time ago as the city expanded.
 Today, its avenue is lined with lime trees on a Saturday morning, the street is home to the Lindengracht Market, a very long stretch of mostly food stalls.
 It totally makes sense to combine the Lindengracht and Noordermarkt together on a Saturday morning

 From here, we’ll simply wander around the relatively quiet small streets of the Jordaan.
 The feeling is quite residential here with real Amsterdammers going about their weekend routine.
 It’s probably why you’ll find many cafes and small boutiques in the Jordaan and probably why it makes for such a pleasant stroll.
-We’ll eventually make our way to Het Oud-Hollandsch Snoepwinkeltje and pick up some Dutch liquorice.
+We’ll eventually make our way to Het Oud-Hollandsch Snoepwinkeltje and pick up some Dutch licorice.
 Not everyone likes this sour delight which is why it’s so great if you actually do – you don’t have to share!
-My favorite is the zout or better yet, the double zout – a painfully tasty sour liquorice.
+My favorite is the zout or better yet, the double zout – a painfully tasty sour licorice.

 Now for a slight detour for the tulip lovers among our readers.
 Head over to the Amsterdam Tulip Museum on Prinsengracht 112 for a really good selection of tulip bulbs to take back home.
-There’s also an exhibition on in the back if you want to know more about tulips but I was simply impressed by the choice and quality of the tulips here.
+There’s also an exhibition in the back if you want to know more about tulips but I was simply impressed by the choice and quality of the tulips here.

 So I think we’ve got the flower lovers covered with our most recent stops.
 Now it’s time for the foodies (once again).
 Lucky for you, right across from Gerda’s is De Kaaskamer.
-The scent of cheese will hit you as you step inside and for cheese lovers, you’ll definitely think you’ve made it to heaven.
-The shop has been around for 15 years selling high quality cheese mostly sourced from around the country and also from other parts of Europe.
-It also sells complimentary items like olives, sausages and wine.
+The scent of cheese will hit you as you step inside and for cheese lovers, you’ll think you’ve made it to heaven.
+The shop has been around for 15 years selling high-quality cheese mostly sourced from around the country and also from other parts of Europe.
+It also sells complimentary items like olives, sausages, and wine.
 The guys who work here know their stuff, some have been in the cheese business for over 30 years!

 Now that we have some cheese and olives, we need bread to go along with that.
-Lucky for us, right next door is Bakkerij Paul Annee, known locally as the best place for sourdoughs and whole grain breads.
+Lucky for us, right next door is Bakkerij Paul Annee, known locally as the best place for sourdoughs and whole grain bread.
 We bought a few rolls and grabbed a bench at the nearest canal for a great improvised urban picnic.

-We’ve nearly reached the end our sightseeing day but before our last stop, it’s time for one last caffeine break.
+We’ve nearly reached the end of our sightseeing day but before our last stop, it’s time for one last caffeine break.
 Swing back west and into the Jordaan once again and head to nearby Arnold Cornelis cafe at 78 Elangstarch.
-It’ll be hard to choose between all those fine chocolates, pastries and cookies but when you do, grab a spot in the cozy seating area upstairs and warn up with a strong cup of coffee.
+It’ll be hard to choose between all those fine chocolates, pastries, and cookies but when you do, grab a spot in the cozy seating area upstairs and warn up with a strong cup of coffee.

-Once again it was around 6pm and time for another power nap before hitting the streets again on a Saturday night in Amsterdam.
-Even with all this walking, it was less than a 20 minute walk back to the hotel in Dam Square.
+Once again it was around 6 pm and time for another power nap before hitting the streets again on a Saturday night in Amsterdam.
+Even with all this walking, it was less than a 20-minute walk back to the hotel in Dam Square.
 Amsterdam is pretty small and made for walking.

 We made dinner reservations at La Oliva but before that, we went for drinks and appetizers at Gollem Beer Cafe, pretty close to where we had breakfast.
-This is a super cozy neighbourhood bar with loads of Belgian beers to choose from and a few house brews.
+This is a super cozy neighborhood bar with loads of Belgian beers to choose from and a few house brews.
 The place is small and the wooden chairs are on their final breaths but the atmosphere is great.
-Isabelle also went for a cheese platter (only €7.50) which comes loaded with cheese, Dutch bread and olive jam.
+Isabelle also went for a cheese platter (only €7.50) which comes loaded with cheese, Dutch bread, and olive jam.

-For dinner we chose La Oliva back in the Jordaan, just a short stroll away.
-You can choose from a variety of freshly made pintxos, inspired by the Basque kitchen of northern Spain or choose a la carte as we did.
-For an appetizer, we went for the salad with caramelized onions, green asparagus and avocado.
-For mains we had the Halibut with cava sauce and Sea Bream with vegetables (about €23 per main).
+For dinner, we chose La Oliva back in the Jordaan, just a short stroll away.
+You can choose from a variety of freshly made pintxos, inspired by the Basque kitchen of northern Spain, or choose a la carte as we did.
+For an appetizer, we went for the salad with caramelized onions, green asparagus, and avocado.
+For mains, we had the Halibut with cava sauce and Sea Bream with vegetables (about €23 per main).
 The food was delicious, well prepared and the service was excellent.
-We couldn’t resist topping everything off with that famous dessert from Spain’s other self identifying province – Crema Catalana!
+We couldn’t resist topping everything off with that famous dessert from Spain’s other self-identifying province – Crema Catalana!

-Our action packed day was coming to a close but not before we were treated to special sights as we walked back to our hotel.
+Our action-packed day was coming to a close but not before we were treated to special sights as we walked back to our hotel.
 Amsterdam by night is just as charming as it is by day so strolling around is highly recommended.
 The streets are empty, the canals delicately lit and the church bells still ring with that Amsterdam chime.

-In a very sharp contrast to the tranquility of the canals by night in the western part of the old city, I took this video of the Red Light District on a Saturday night.
+In very sharp contrast to the tranquility of the canals by night in the western part of the old city, I took this video of the Red Light District on a Saturday night.
 This is probably the worst time to come here during the week.
 Aside from the usual weirdos, you’ll have to struggle amongst the tourist ‘pub crawlers’ who are drunkenly led by their guides from one sketchy place to another.

 The only thing I could recommend on what was nearly a perfect day is to perhaps visit the Anne Frank House on a weekday.
 We didn’t have to wait in line since we booked online but the crowds were big and the house can only comfortably fit so many visitors.
-It was hard to really spend time reading about the various artifacts, let alone seeing the pages from the original diary.
+It was hard to spend time reading about the various artifacts, let alone seeing the pages from the original diary.